argumentcomputer/LSpec/README.md

 ## Usage

-There are two ways to use LSpec: via the `#lspec` command and via the `lspec` function.
+There are two ways to use LSpec: via the `#lspec` command and the `lspec` function.
 Both become available once you `import LSpec`.

 Use the former when you want to test a function in the same file it is defined.
-If you use `LSpec` as a dependency, a test failure shall interrupt the execution of `lake build` command and throw an error visible in the editor.
+If you use `LSpec` as a dependency, a test failure shall interrupt the execution of the `lake build` command and throw an error visible in the editor.

 The latter is for writing tests in a separate test file.
-Test files can be ran independently with the `lspec` binary, as shown later.
+Test files can be run independently with the `lspec` binary, as shown later.

 ## The `LSpec` and `Rel` types

 `LSpec` is the basic structure used to encode tests.
-We can create a term with type `LSpec` by using the `it` function described below.
+We can create a term with the type `LSpec` by using the `it` function described below.

 `Rel` represents an assertion of some kind.
 This is very general; here are some examples:

 ```lean
 def shouldBe [BEq α] (a' : α) : Rel α :=